 Chlamydia is an easy infection to treat, and can be completely cured if the necessary medication is taken correctly.

 Because chlamydia is a bacterial infection, it can be treated with antibiotics.
-An antibiotic tablet called doxycycline is the recommended treatment for uncomplicated chlamydia (which is usually taken over the course of a week).
+Chlamydia treatment for uncomplicated infection usually consists of taking an antibiotic tablet for seven days.